Meet the Team

 Lindsey & Ian Little

-Michael Allott & Muriel Morillon
+Michael (Mick) Allott & Muriel Morillon

-Outside of dance, Mike and Muriel are keen supporters of the arts through both the Theatre Royal and Tasmanian Symphony Orchestra.
+Outside of dance, Mick and Muriel are keen supporters of the arts through both the Theatre Royal and Tasmanian Symphony Orchestra.
 They are also keen fitness fanatics, keeping fit using Dance, Cycling and Fin Swimming.
 This form of swimming involves the use of a monofin, used with a “butterfly” style kicking action to propel you through the water and breathing through a front mounted snorkel.
 A rather extreme sport, but with a great element of speed.